JSO-Experimental/KnetNLPModels.jl/README.md

 [doi-img]: https://zenodo.org/badge/447176402.svg
 [doi-url]: https://zenodo.org/badge/latestdoi/447176402

+## ⚠️ Deprecated Package

+This package is currently deprecated and no further maintenance or updates are planned.
+If you are interested in reviving or maintaining this package, feel free to reach out — we’d be happy to discuss or support such efforts.

 ## How to Cite

 If you use KnetNLPModels.jl in your work, please cite using the format given in [`CITATION.bib`](CITATION.bib).